Patapom/webgl/Web/blog/patapom/docs/Lighting/Dishonored2/AreaLights.md

 	```

 Of course, 3 years later, I realize now that I was still in the old mindset where I considered it was better to write a lot of code than a single condition.
-This is not true anymore and copy/pasting this code I found many obvious optimizations I could apply if I ever had to use that code again...
+This is not true anymore and copy/pasting this code I found many obvious optimizations I could apply if I ever had to use it again...

 ### Computing the Irradiance